 I dig deeper into these realisations in my article on service-dominant logic.
 But for now, let’s look at the impact of a service-dominant logic mindset on value in the circular economy, as shown in Figure 7.

 And an immediate observation is that there is no build up of value any more.
 This is because manufacturers are no longer seen as embedding value, they can only offer proposals (to get jobs done).
-Value itself is co-created by the customer interacting with those service offerings.
+The value itself is co-created by the customer interacting with those service offerings.
 We call this value in use (or sometimes value in context).

 I think it’s relatively easy to see sharing, recycling, reuse, refurbishing etc as service.
 But what happened to our goods?